Niiti/HuTouch-AI-Demo/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](https://github.com/user/repo/actions)

-#  AI coding today is unreliable 😤
+#  For developers, AI is still unreliable 😤

-In spite of AI's help, we still see the below issues with AI code:
+In spite of AI's help, we still see the below issues with AI code or AI assistance:
 - Loses context easily
 - Doesn't work well with existing code
 - Doesn't have great coding standards
 - Works on small code base, so only 5-10% effort is saved
 - Requires too much vibe coding to tailor it to actual project specs
+- Assistance is not personalized

+Developers are looking for an end to end or a full-stack solution to help with their immense workload.

 ## HuTouch 🌟 Automate manual coding, vibe coding and other boring tasks